 Kennedy Island is also a well-loved local tourist attraction, popular with wreckage diving enthusiasts, as well as history buffs interested in WWII.

-This year, marking 100 years from JFK’s birth, you can follow in the footsteps of history.
+Over 100 years from JFK’s birth, you can follow in the footsteps of history.
 Retrace Kennedy’s voyage in the Solomon Islands, take in the local culture and see the WWII relics first hand.
-Fly to Honiara from Brisbane four times weekly or from Sydney once weekly, visit Kennedy Island and create your own story.
+Fly to Honiara from Brisbane every week, visit Kennedy Island and create your own story.